cs-24-sw-3-01/typst-documents/report/chapters/problem_domain_analysis.typ

 #figure(image("../assets/rich_picture.png"), caption: [Rich Picture of KMD Absenceplanner])

 #pagebreak()
+//explain the main purposeof the current workflow( i.e. the end result)

+//explain the work flow

+//explain possible limitations of the work flow.

 == Classes and Events in Software Development
 In object-oriented software development, classes and events are two fundamental concepts that help model real-world systems and behaviors.
 Understanding these concepts is essential for designing a robust and scalable solution, such as the "KMD Absence Planner".